 Spain - Fixed Broadband Market - Statistics and Analyses

 In recent quarters Spain’s broadband market has shifted from copper to fibre infrastructure.
 By mid-2018 fibre accounted for half of all fixed broadband connections.
 Broadband penetration remains on a par with the EU average, though growth has been stimulated by regulatory measures introduced in 2017 which obliged the incumbent telco Telefónica to reduce wholesale access prices on some submarine cables by up to 35%.

 This report profiles Spain’s fixed and wireless broadband markets, together with developments in related technologies such as fibre, and broadband powerline.
-The report also provides broadband subscriber forecasts to 2022.
+The report also provides broadband subscriber forecasts.